Gravestone-Team/Palladium-Test-Pack/README.md

 obviously also take a look at the palladium wiki as there will be things that we do not cover that are mentioned over there because i dont want to cover EVERY SINGLE TINY FEATURE within one ability (that sounds like a massive waste of space ;-;)

-if you are looking for the example test pack for Gravestone: Core features that doesnt exist yet sorry :(
+if you are looking for the example test pack for Gravestone: Core features then wrong place, that doesnt exist yet sorry :(